 After a thermal scan has been completed, you will receive a report similar to our Sample Report.

-In these side-by-side views of an electrical panel, the IR scan on the right highlights specific breakers that are much hotter than others.
+In these side-by-side views of an electrical panel, the infrared scan on the right highlights specific breakers that are much hotter than others.
 In this case you should replace the breakers that are generating excess heat.

 NFPA 70B recommends annual thermal scans.